USA Cyber Crime Investigations Virus

-5. Select one of the available restore point and click "Next" (this will restore your computer's system to an earlier time and date, before the this ransomware virus infiltrated your PC).
+5. Select one of the available restore points and click "Next" (this will restore your computer system to an earlier time and date, prior to the ransomware virus infiltrating your PC).

 6. In the opened window click "Yes".

-7. After restoring your computer to a previous date download and scan your PC with a recommended malware removal software to eliminate any left remnants of this virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of this virus.

-If you can't start your computer in safe mode with networking (or with command prompt) you should boot your computer using a rescue disk.
-Some variants of this infection disables safe mode making it's removal more complicated.
-For this step you will need access to another computer.
-After removing USA Cyber Crime Investigations virus from your PC restart your computer and scan it with a legitimate anti-spyware software to remove any possibly left infected files.
+If you cannot start your computer in Safe Mode with Networking (or with Command Prompt),boot your computer using a rescue disk.
+Some variants of ransomware disable Safe Mode making its removal complicated.
+For this step, you require access to another computer.
+After removing the USA Cyber Crime Investigations virus from your PC, restart your computer and scan it with legitimate antispyware software to remove any possible remnants of this security infection.

-Other tools known to remove USA Cyber Crime Investigations virus:
+Other tools known to remove the USA Cyber Crime Investigations virus: